Artificial intelligence tools for information retrieval, research, and teaching

 Search Tools Based on Citation Networks

 Tools based on the analysis of citation and reference networks of core papers to provide recommendations for similar articles.
+Based on deep learning and mathematical calculations rather than generative AI.

 Link: https://www.researchrabbit.ai/